About us

 Incumbent moving to Secretary position.
 No incumbent running for position.

-President and Vice President: The positions of President and Vice President are advanced to the Nominating Committee by the AWC Board of Directors.
-On February 20, the AWC Board took action to forward Mayor Pro Tem Fred Brink, West Richland, for the position of President and Mayor Jon Nehring, Marysville, for the position of Vice President.
-These individuals are elected at the AWC Business Meeting, with no additional nominations from the floor.
+Officers: The positions of President, Vice President, and Secretary are advanced to the Nominating Committee by the AWC Board of Directors.
+On January 20, 2026, the AWC Board took action to forward Mayor Jon Nehring, Marysville, for the position of President; Mayor Matthew Lundh, Cle Elum, for the position of Vice President; and Mayor Nancy Backus, Auburn, for the position of Secretary.
+These individuals are elected at the AWC Annual Meeting, with no additional nominations from the floor.

 committee-icon-75